codegoalie/blog/content/post/2014-08-17-useful-command-line-expansions.markdown

 ---
-layout: post
-title: "Useful command line expansions"
-date: 2014-08-25
-comments: true
 categories:
 - Command-Line
+comments: true
+date: 2014-08-25
+layout: post
+title: Useful command line expansions
 ---

 Here's a quick trick I've been using for a while, but have found that not many